pchmn/RxSocialAuth/README.md

 ### RxAuthSocial
 This class permits to access and sign out the current account without knowing if it is a Google account or a Facebook account.
 For example it is useful when you want to sign out the current user but you don't know if he/she is connected with a Google or a Facebook account.

-This class use the singleton pattern.
+This class uses the singleton pattern.

 #### Sign out
 This method will signed out the current user from the app, and from the current provider.
 It will also disable auto sign in for Smart Lock for Passwords and for the current provider.
 So the user will be able to pick an other account when using the authentication method again.